Walter Danforth Bliss: Collaboration with William Baker Faville

 From 1934 to 1936, they designed the Stockton United States Post Office located at 401 North San Joaquin Street in Stockton, California.
-It has been listed on the National Register of Historic Places listings in San Joaquin County, California since February 10, 1983.
+It has been listed on the National Register of Historic Places listings in San Joaquin County, California, since February 10, 1983.

 Collaboration with William Baker Faville and Hart Wood

 Together with Hart Wood (1880–1957), in 1907 and 1908, they designed the Bank of California Building located at 400 California Street in San Francisco, California.

 Personal life

-He was married to Edith Pillsbury Bliss.<Bliss and Holmes Descendants by Elinor Bliss and Arthur Bliss Dayton, New Have County Historical Society, 1961> They resided at 2990 Vallejo Street in San Francisco, next door to architect Edgar A. Mathews.
+He was married to Edith Pillsbury Bliss (Bliss and Holmes Descendants by Elinor Bliss and Arthur Bliss Dayton, New Haven County Historical Society, 1961).
+They resided at 2990 Vallejo Street in San Francisco, next door to architect Edgar A. Mathews.

 Death

-He died on May 9, 1956 in Nevada.
+He died on May 9, 1956, in Nevada.